 We have shown simulated autonomous navigation using information present in Google images and in a cluttered indoor laboratory setting.
 Currently, Megan Mont an undergraduate honors student is pursuing simulated autonomous navigation in a relative featureless corridor in Richards Hall on the OU campus.

-We are also interested in the ability of this algorithm for use as a “real world tracker” by allowing someone to recapitulate a learned path with a camera and computer in tow.
+We are interested in the ability of this algorithm for use as a “real world tracker” by allowing someone to accurately recapitulate a learned path with a camera and computer in tow.